Intersex rights in Germany: Michaela Raab case

-In 2015, Michaela Raab sued doctors in Nuremberg, Germany who failed to properly advise her.
-Doctors stated that they "were only acting according to the norms of the time - which sought to protect patients against the psychosocial effects of learning the full truth about their chromosomes."
+In 2015, Michaela Raab sued doctors in Nuremberg, Germany, who failed to properly advise her.
+Doctors stated that they "were only acting according to the norms of the time - which sought to protect patients against the psychosocial effects of learning the full truth about their chromosomes".
 On 17 December 2015, the Nuremberg State Court ruled that the University of Erlangen-Nuremberg Clinic must pay damages and compensation.

 Identification documents

 In November 2013, Germany became the first European country to allow "indeterminate" sex, requiring this where a child may not be assigned male or female.
 This was criticized by intersex civil society organizations such as OII Germany and Zwischengeschlecht who argued that "if a child's anatomy does not, in the view of physicians, conform to the category of male or the category of female, there is no option but to withhold the male or female labels given to all other children."
 The German Ethics Council and the Swiss National Advisory Commission also criticized the law, saying that "instead of individuals deciding for themselves at maturity, decisions concerning sex assignment are made in infancy by physicians and parents."

-Many intersex advocates in Germany and elsewhere have suggesting that the law might encourage surgical interventions, rather than reduce them.
+Many intersex advocates in Germany and elsewhere have suggested that the law might encourage surgical interventions, rather than reduce them.
 The Council of Europe Issue Paper on intersex restates these concerns:

 In June 2016, Germany's High Court ruled that German law would not allow entry of a third option of "inter" or "diverse" in the birth registry.
 The High Court said it found no violation of the plaintiff's basic rights since intersex people have been able since 2013 to leave the gender entry in German birth registries blank.
 In November 2017, the German Constitutional Court ruled that civil status law must allow a third gender option.
 Open sex entries don't "reflect that the complainant does not see themself as a genderless person, but rather perceives themself as having a gender beyond male or female".
 This ruling was followed in August 2018 by a cabinet decision to create a new sex classification, "diverse", for intersex people only.
 This has been criticized for failing to address concerns about medical interventions, and for failing to make this non-binary gender category available to non-intersex people.
 The proposal was approved by the Bundestag in December 2018.
 On 22 December 2018, the adopted act entered into force, allowing the choice for intersex people (both at birth and at a later age) between "female", "male", "diverse" and no gender marker at all.
 In case of a change later in life, first names can also be changed.
 In the meantime, an appeals court had held that a nonbinary status must also be open to non-intersex non-binary people; the adopted act does not address this category of people and their situation therefore remains unclear pending additional case-law.